bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

       }
     }

 The `production` list specifies the browsers to target when creating a production build and the `development` list specifics the browsers to target when running the application using `npm start`.
-Currently, you’re targeting relatively recent versions of the major browsers when creating a development build.
+Currently, you're targeting relatively recent versions of the major browsers when creating a development build.
 Targeting older browser versions results in your code being transpiled to an older version of JavaScript.

 To experiment with this configuration option, let’s add a class component to the project.
 Add a new folder named `class-component` to the `src` folder.
 Within that folder, add a file named `ClassComponent.js` containing the following code: